Ngorongoro in Tanzania

 Quick facts

-Number of Annual Visitors: Approximately 67,000 Size: 552 km² Common Animal Sightings: Giraffe, buffalo, waterbuck, zebra, warthog, dik-dik, blue monkey, black-and-white colobus monkey, flamingo.
+• Common animal sightings: Giraffe, buffalo, waterbuck, zebra, warthog, dik-dik, blue monkey, black-and-white colobus, flamingo

 Best time to visit Arusha National Park

-Similar to the other parks in Tanzania, the best time to visit Arusha National Park is during the dry winter season from July to October.
-Vegetation is more sparse and animals gather around retreating water sources, so wildlife is easier to spot.
+Like the other parks in Tanzania, the best time to visit Arusha National Park is from July to October in the dry winter season.
+Vegetation is sparse, and animals gather around retreating water sources, making wildlife easier to spot.

-This is also the best season to climb Mount Kilimanjaro, Mount Meru and to see the Great Migration across the Serengeti.
+This is also the best season to climb Mount Kilimanjaro and Mount Meru and to see the Great Migration across the Serengeti

-The wet season of December to June is best for bird watching, spotting newborn animals, and photographing the beautiful lush green landscapes.
-The peak of the wet season (March to May) experiences the heaviest rains.
+The wet season, from December to June, is best for bird watching, spotting newborn animals, and photographing the beautiful, lush green landscapes.
+The peak of the wet season (March to May) experiences the heaviest rains

 How to get to Arusha National Park

-As the safari gateway of Tanzania, Arusha is easily accessible.
-You can fly into Julius Nyerere International Airport (DAR) in Dar es Salaam, then take a domestic flight to Arusha Airport (ARK).
-From there, it’s a 1.5 hour drive to Arusha National Park.
+As Tanzania's safari gateway, Arusha is easily accessible.
+You can fly into Julius Nyerere International Airport (DAR) in Dar es Salaam (DAR), then take a domestic flight to Arusha Airport (ARK).
+From there, it’s a 1.5-hour drive to Arusha National Park.
 You’ll also be within driving distance of the other major national parks on the Northern Circuit.

 Where to stay in Arusha National Park

-Our favourite luxury lodges and camps in Arusha National Park:
+Our favorite luxury lodges and camps in Arusha National Park:

 1. Arusha Serena Hotel

-Situated next to Lake Duluti, surrounded by the woodland slopes of Mount Meru, Arusha Serena Hotel is a gorgeous, peaceful property.
-With charming cottage style rooms, landscaped lawns, and a 1920s lakeside resort feel, the hotel is perfect for soaking up the natural beauty of the region.
-There’s also plenty to do, with massage treatments, lakeside sundowners, canoe safaris, city tours, local market visits and cooking classes.
+Situated next to Lake Duluti and surrounded by the woodland slopes of Mount Meru, Arusha Serena Hotel is a gorgeous, peaceful property.
+The hotel is perfect for soaking up the region's natural beauty with charming cottage-style rooms, landscaped lawns, and a 1920s lakeside resort feel.
+There’s also plenty to do, with massage treatments, lakeside sundowners, canoe safaris, city tours, local market visits, and cooking classes.

 2. Arusha Coffee Lodge

-Located just five minutes from Arusha Airport, you’ll be set in the beautiful foothills of Mount Meru at Arusha Coffee Lodge.
-Surrounded by history, the lodge is set on one of Tanzania’s largest coffee plantations, and the charming guest houses are designed to reflect the style of the early 1900s.
+Located just five minutes from Arusha Airport, you’ll relax in the beautiful foothills of Mount Meru at Arusha Coffee Lodge.
+Surrounded by history, the lodge rests on one of Tanzania’s most extensive coffee plantations, and the charming guest houses reflect the style of the early 1900s.
 Soak up spectacular views of the evergreen fields, go on a coffee estate tour, or spend the day at the swimming pool and spa.

 Southern Parks